DND –> D&D Classes

 For an in-depth guide and sophisticated strategies, I’ve written an article on How to Play a Bard in 5e.

-Tips for How to Play a Barbarian in D&D 5e
+Tips on How to Play a Barbarian in D&D 5e

 Barbarians are the embodiment of raw strength and primal fury.
 As a Barbarian, your place is on the front lines of combat, where you can soak up damage and dish it out.
 To play a Barbarian effectively, embrace the class’s focus on physical prowess and unparalleled rage.